shengchenece/ECE366Projects/Proj4 Three Sims/report.md

 motivation to work on them at all.

-My advice for other students programming in Python for this course in the future would be to take a class in Python beforehand and bring that experience coming into the course.
+My advice for other students programming in Python for this course in the future would be to take a class in Python beforehand, and bring that experience coming into the course.
 It takes a certain kind of personality to be self-motivated to learn a programming language without any requirement to apply it to a school project.
 For those who do not have that personality, I believe